apache/opennlp/dev/README-hunspell-dictionaries.md

 ## Where dictionaries come from

-The LibreOffice project maintains a large collection of Hunspell dictionaries, one directory per language, at `github.com/LibreOffice/dictionaries`.
-Licenses differ per dictionary, which is why OpenNLP bundles no data: for example, the `en_US` dictionary derives from SCOWL and states its terms in `README_en_US.txt` in the same directory.
-Many other sources work too; the engine only cares that the pair follows the Hunspell format.
+The LibreOffice project maintains Hunspell dictionaries by language at `github.com/LibreOffice/dictionaries`.
+Each dictionary has a separate license.
+For example, SCOWL is the source for the `en_US` dictionary, with terms in `README_en_US.txt`.
+Other sources can be used when the `.aff` and `.dic` files follow the Hunspell format.

 OpenNLP does not ship a URL catalog.
 Applications that manage downloads can keep a properties file with an entry id followed by `.url`, `.sha512`, and optionally `.filename` keys.
-Pin each URL to a stable release or commit.
+Use a URL for a stable release or commit.

 ## Option A: application catalog